The Emergency Room – Like Disneyland, But Cheaper

 But, just like Disneyland, the ER likes to have the last laugh.
 It enjoys a hearty one as you drag your exhausted family, trailing their pink plastic pitcher and golden rod basin souvenirs behind them, throughout the parking lot trying to remember which car you brought and where you left it.

 Be sure to take lots of pictures.
 It’s a vacation you’ll never forget!

 Laugh Out Loud!

 Have you been anywhere magical lately?
+How about somewhere not so magical?
 I’d love to hear all about it – I’m looking forward to your comments!